 Leadership.
 There are nominated Lead Members for various work streams and departments.
 This collaborative approach ensures levels of trust, confidence and awareness improve for the benefit of the public and the service.
+Following a recommendation from the Overview and Audit Committee meeting on 10 November 2021, at the Authority meeting on 8 December 2021 it was agreed that the Lead Member for Finance and Assets, Information Security and IT be appointed as Lead Member for Finance and Assets, Information Security, IT and Climate Change.

 Ethical Framework.
 The Authority's objective is to embed Equality, Diversity and Inclusion (EDI) into everything it does, both internally and externally.
 The EDI objectives are set out and published against the Authority's core values: Diversity; Service to the Community; Improvement and People.
 The Authority has published its EDI Policy Statement and Vision and Values Policy.
+An annual update on the EDI objectives is provided to the Fire Authority, this includes headlines and workforce data.